Asha-Empire/Game-Story/README.md

 #### 2768...

-In 2768 Warp Engine invented.
+In 2768 **Warp Engine** invented.
 The warp engine depending on the size of the spaceships allows spaceships to accelerate up to 1500 times the speed of light.
 The only problem with the warp engine is that it consumes a lot of energy.
 But the Warp Engine wasn't enough to reach Earth because it doesn't seem possible to get enough energy sources for that to happen.

-The Warp Engine allowed the colonies to move out of the Vita Nova system into other systems of the galaxy.
+The Warp Engine allowed the colonies to move out of the **Vita Nova** system into other systems of the galaxy.
 This situation posed a problem.
 They can travel much faster than the speed of light, but when they wanted to communicate with each other, they were able to communicate at a maximum speed of light.
 This required scientists to focus on this issue.

 #### 2770...

-Two years later, in 2770, the Quantum Particle Network (QPN) was invented and communication between star systems was easy.
+Two years later, in 2770, the **Quantum Particle Network (QPN)** was invented and communication between star systems was easy.
 Scientists tried to send a message to the solar system, but it didn't help, they probably thought that this technology had not been invented in the solar system yet.

 #### 2811...

-Advances in Stargate technology have given hope of reaching the solar system again.
+Advances in **Stargate** technology have given hope of reaching the solar system again.
 But the situation changed after the first Stargate was built in 2811.
 It turned out that it was impossible to build Stargates all the way to the Solar System, or even any star system down of the Milky Way, because Stargates were too costly to build and operate.

 When the humans realized that there was no possibility of reaching the main system, chaos ensued and war broke out between different planets and space stations.
-This war lasted for a very long time and in the end, Walter Friessner, the grandsons of former German immigrants, declared himself emperor and conquered planets, stations and star systems one by one, establishing the Asha Empire.
-Although Emperor Friessner initially wanted to establish a democratic state, but due to rebellions and betrayals he turned into a dictatorial emperor.
+This war lasted for a very long time and in the end, **Walter Friessner**, the grandsons of former German immigrants, declared himself emperor and conquered planets, stations and star systems one by one, establishing the Asha Empire.
+Although **Emperor Friessner** initially wanted to establish a democratic state, but due to rebellions and betrayals he turned into a dictatorial emperor.

 #### 3023...

-The center of the empire has been declared by Emperor Friessner as the planet Novus in the Viridis system.
+The center of the empire has been declared by **Emperor Friessner** as the planet **Novus** in the **Viridis system**.
 Years passed and the year is now 3023, but the emperor declared the reference point of the calendar as the foundation of the empire.
 And now the year is 14.

 Imperial navy forces have taken control of all settled star systems, planets and stations, but man is going to new systems and they continue to settle on new planets.
 As long as it didn't pose a threat to the empire, it stopped controlling these new star systems and freed the humans.